-Restricting the role of thought experiments to an assessment of the potential or possible truth of an explanation grants them a legitimate role in science even if that role is "independent of empirical support of a theory's truth" (Lennox, 1991, p.
-237).
-To illustrate this, Lennox takes the case of the philosophical debate over adaptationism (Gould & Lewontin, 1979, Kitcher, 1982, p.
-60, Kitcher, 1985, p.
-226, cited by Lennox, 1991, p.
-240).
+Restricting the role of thought experiments to an assessment of the potential or possible truth of an explanation grants them a legitimate role in science even if that role is "independent of empirical support of a theory's truth" (Lennox 1991, 237).
+To illustrate this, Lennox takes the case of the philosophical debate over adaptationism (Gould and Lewontin 1979; Kitcher 1982, 60; 1985, 226, cited by Lennox 1991, 240).
 This debate is rooted in a criticism of the tendency to explain everything in nature with help of natural selection, which amounts to considering any feature of an organism as an adaptation.
-On Lennox's view, adaptationism helps to explore natural selection theory's explanatory scope no matter whether it (adaptationism) is true or false.
-Similarly, thought experiments do not speak for the truth or falsity of a theory, but they can serve to fathom and bring support to a theory's explanatory potential.
+On Lennox's view, adaptationism helps to explore natural selection theory's explanatory potential no matter whether the theory is true or false.
+In the same way, thought experiments do not speak for the truth or falsity of a theory, but they can serve to fathom the theory and bring support to its explanatory potential.
 Lennox's account of Darwinian thought experiments raises many interesting issues.
 A first issue concerns the identification and the limits of the epistemic category of thought experiments, another one the psychological aspects related to the evaluation of the explanatory power of a theory by means of Darwinian thought experiments.
 We shall discuss these two issues in turn.

-Concerning the first issue, it should be noted that, although Darwin calls them "imaginary illustrations", the thought experiments of Chapter Four in the Origin are supported by observational data.
+Concerning the first issue, it should be noted that, although Darwin calls them "imaginary illustrations," the thought experiments of chapter four in the Origin are supported by observational data.
 For instance, in the wolf pack case, Darwin appeals to evidence regarding the heritability of fleetness observed in greyhounds or of the tendency to prey on specific animals observed in domestic cats.
 He also mentions two varieties of wolves observed in the Catskill Mountains in New York that may instantiate the process proposed in the thought experiment.
-Lennox interprets this appeal to experimental data as a way to improve the plausibility of the thought experiments, but it also restricts the extent to which these illustrations can be considered as imaginary.
+Lennox interprets this appeal to experimental data as a way to improve the plausibility of the thought experiments, but it also restricts the extent in which these illustrations can be considered as imaginary.
 The imaginary part of the illustration here seems to be the explanatory process rather than the particular case at stake, which is real.
 The same can be said of other Darwinian thought experiments in the Origin.

-Should any hypothetical scenario pertaining to a theoretical claim about a particular matter of fact considered to be a thought experiment?
+Should any hypothetical scenario pertaining to a theoretical claim about a particular matter of fact be considered a thought experiment?
 If not, then what restriction could prevent such an explosion of the category?
 Kuhn (1977), on his part, provides a restriction by limiting thought experiments to situations of conceptual conflict arising during scientific crisis.
 But why should this be so?
-By generalizing Kuhn's definition to imagined cases directly supporting a theory, thought experimenting appears to be a much broader category than is usually supposed.
-The only distinction between a thought experiment and any theoretical claim submitted to the diligent judgment of the reader seems to be, in Lennox's view, the appeal to concrete objects or processes.
+By extending Kuhn's definition to imagined cases directly supporting a theory, thought experimenting appears to be a much broader category than is usually supposed.
+The only distinction between a thought experiment and the a priori evaluation of any theoretical claim seems to be, in Lennox's view, the appeal to concrete objects or processes.